 Physicians who choose to sell or promote products to patients are governed by the following guiding principles:

 1. They must ensure they do so in a manner that is in keeping with their professional, ethical and legal obligations.
-Reference should be made to the Code of Ethics adopted by the College within Regulatory Bylaw 7.1.
+Refer to the Code of Ethics adopted by the College within Regulatory Bylaw 7.1.

 2. They must not exploit their patients’ trust for their own personal advantage, financial or otherwise.